lenincompres/DOM.js/README.md

 [p5jsj](https://editor.p5js.org/jht9629-nyu/sketches/66VL3dHNk)

 Classes in the classList can be bound to a binder as well.
-They changing value of _true_ or _false_ will determine if the class would be added or removed.
+They changing value of _true_ or _false_ will determine if a class is added or removed.

 ### Binding outside the set method